 Non-Credentialed tax preparers are people who prepare tax returns but are not CPAs or EAs.
 There are about 600,000 to 700,000 people who work as non-credentialed tax preparers.
 They often work part-time or only during the tax season.
 Many tax preparers practice with national tax preparation services like H & R Block, Liberty Tax Service, or Jackson Hewitt Tax Services.
 However, there is nothing to prevent you from setting up your own tax preparation business.
 Non-Credentialed tax preparers typically handle individual tax returns, which are less complicated than those for businesses.
 They generally get paid less than CPAs and EAs.
 But that doesn't mean you can't make good money.

+A big part of figuring out how to become a tax preparer is learning what licensing you will need.
 The IRS does little to regulate non-credentialed tax preparers.
 It does not require them to have licenses.
 But non-credentialed tax preparers can't represent clients before the IRS.
 Regulating tax preparers is left to the states.
 In the vast majority of states, anyone can prepare tax returns for others without having to take a competency exam, get a license, or comply with any other government regulation.
-A few states do license preparers.
+As part of the steps to become a tax preparer, a few states do license preparers.
 These are California, Connecticut, Illinois, Maryland, Nevada, New York, and Oregon.
 Also, 20 states have special regulations you must comply with if you offer tax refund anticipation loans to your clients.